DISCLAIMER: I neither own nor make profit off anything Marvel related.

 The thick red velvet curtains swung across the stage as the orchestra lingered on the last deafening cord, and the crowd erupted into thunderous applause.
-I fought the urge to roll my hazel eyes in reply.
-I mentally scolded myself for allowing my friend; Belle to choose the entertainment for our first night of leave in Seattle.
+I fought the urge to roll my hazel eyes in response.
+I mentally scolded myself for allowing my friend; Bette to choose the entertainment for our first night of leave in Seattle.

-The two of us were stationed in Miami with the Army Nurse's Corps, and while the worse injuries we dealt with were sunburn, it was refreshing to be away from the sandy beaches and sun soaked palm trees in favor of some good old fashioned rain.
+The two of us were stationed in Miami with the Nurse's Corps, training beneath actual qualified nurses.
+While the worse injuries we dealt with were sunburn, it was refreshing to be away from the sandy beaches and sun soaked palm trees in favor of some good old-fashioned rain.

 "Wasn't that amazing, Genevieve?"

 "He's distracting people from thinking like that.
-Not everyone can be fighting over there; I think he's doing a wonderful thing by entertaining the people."
+Not everyone can be fighting over there; I think he's doing a wonderful job by entertaining the people."

 "By being a dancing poodle?"